-2. There's only one question that matters, and it's not whether or not you have a drinking problem.
-You don't need an online questionnaire to determine whether or not you qualify as an alcoholic or if you have a drinking problem.
-The question you should be asking is whether or not drinking is getting in the way of your dreams - your best life - and if so, how much longer you're willing to settle for that.
+2. You don't need an online questionnaire to determine whether or not you qualify as an alcoholic or if you have a drinking problem.
+The only question you need to ask is whether or not drinking is getting in the way of your dreams - your best life - and if so, how much longer you're willing to settle for that?

 3. Everything you want starts here.
 The decision to stop drinking and the work that went in to make that happen laid the foundation for me to build a life of my dreams.
 Nothing else would have been possible without it.
 Everything that I wanted was on the other side of drinking - yoga teacher training, finally acting (and feeling) like a fucking grown up, happiness, energy, the youthful glow, an actual meditation practice, travel, healthy friendships, self-confidence - all of it.
 This holds true for you.
 Everything you want - everything you dream of - starts here.

 4. Sober is the new black.
 More and more of us are waking up to the reality that drinking is not sexy or sophisticated or adult.
 It is the exact opposite of those things.
 Drinking makes us ugly, kills our self-confidence, sucks our time/money/energy, ruins our health, works against every single goal we have for ourselves, and keeps us stuck and stunted.
 By just trying on sobriety or questioning our drink-centric culture, you are profoundly ahead of the pack.